이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 • With Database Profiling Disabled: If profiling is disabled, Database Monitoring relies on MongoDB slow query logs to gather slow operations.

 Database Monitoring for MongoDB gathers operation samples using the currentOp command.
-This command provides information about currently executing operations in the MongoDB instance.
+This command provides information about operations that are currently being executed on the MongoDB instance.
 Additionally, Database Monitoring collects explain plans for the read operation samples using the explain command, offering detailed insights into the query execution plans.

 Database Monitoring for MongoDB generates an event each time there is a change in the replication state within the MongoDB instance.
 This ensures that any changes in replication are promptly detected and reported.